MydasTouch/GRBASAssessment/README.md

 **PVQD**

-create loadfile and waveforms of PVQD-S and PVQD-A according to [An Internal Link](https://github.com/MydasTouch/PVQD)
+create loadfile and waveforms of PVQD-S and PVQD-A according to [pvqd](https://github.com/MydasTouch/PVQD)

 train_pvqd.py